-The motivation of LoPAR is that the hierarchical process frees us from the global dependence.
-As long as we maintain 25\% -- a ratio from MAE~\cite{mae} -- random tokens as context, it is enough to recover the global scene of the image.
-If the re-generated tokens are coherent locally with the 25\% kept tokens, the global coherence is also guaranteed.
-We mask 75\% tokens of the $\2{im}^1$ and assume that there is a local window size $\sigma$,
+The motivation of LoPAR is that the hierarchical process frees us from global dependence.
+As long as we maintain 25\% -- a ratio from MAE~\cite{mae} -- random tokens as context, it is sufficient to recover the global scene of the image.
+If the re-generated tokens are coherent locally with 25\% kept tokens, global coherence is also guaranteed.
+We mask 75\% of the tokens of $\2{im}^1$ and assume that there is a local window size $\sigma$,

-so that the local attention is sufficient and tokens from different local windows can be generated in parallel.
+so that local attention is sufficient and tokens from different local windows can be generated in parallel.
 To further increase the parallelism, we find the local inconsistency usually occurs when directly adjacent (vertically or horizontally) tokens are generated at the same time.
-We factorize the generation process into different iterations diagonally as in Figure~\ref{fig:sr} and follows,
+We factorize the generation process into different iterations diagonally as in Figure~\ref{fig:sr} and below:

 where $\text{row}(i)=\lfloor \frac{i-1}{60}\rfloor\bmod \sigma$ and $\text{col}(i)=(i-1)\bmod \sigma$ are the indices of row and column in the local window.